 Stiffness of pegged mortise and tenon joints is sufficiently low that substantial drift (lateral displacement) has been observed in frames that rely only on knee braces for lateral stability.
-Conventional structural analysis programs can accurately predict the behavior of stand-alone frames when the stiffness of pegged joints is included in the analysis models.
-Appropriate modeling techniques are presented in References 11, 12 and 13.
-Based on tests of individual joints, the axial stiffness k (lb/in) of a mortise and tenon joint secured with two 1-inch diameter oak pegs may be approximated by $k = 110,000 G_t$ , where $G_t$ is the specific gravity of the timber (see Reference 14).
+Conventional structural analysis programs can accurately predict the behavior of standalone frames when the stiffness of pegged joints is included in the analysis models.
+Appropriate modeling techniques are presented in Ref.
+7, 8 and 13.
+Based on tests of individual joints, the axial stiffness k (lb/in) of a mortise and tenon joint loaded in tension and secured with two 1-inch diameter oak pegs may be approximated by $k = 110,000 G_t$, where G_t is the specific gravity of the timber (see Ref.
+14).
+Stiffness under compression loading depends upon direct bearing contact, rather than peg stiffness, between the connected elements after any gaps in joinery are closed.
+Complicating factors including shrinkage and joint fit-up contribute to the challenge of predicting frame deflections.